EmmanuelMr18/Proin-CV-assistant/README.md

 # Proin-CV-assistant
-With proin you have a free and open source solution to create your curriculum and switch between multiple designs.
+With Proin-CV-assistant you have a free and open source solution to create your curriculum and switch between multiple designs.

-Fill your data once and swtich between designs as you want.
+Fill your data once and switch between designs as you want.

 ```
-This is software is currently in alpha, needs a lot of work.
+This is software is currently in alpha
 ```
 ### Which technologies do we use?

 1. Vitejs
 2. React
-3. Typescript (comming)
+3. Typescript (on coming)
 4. SASS
 5. Material UI

 ## How to install it?
-1. Clone the project
+1. Clone the project ```git clone git@github.com:EmmanuelMr18/Proin-CV-assistant.git```
-2. Run     ``` pnpm i ```
+2. Install deps     ``` pnpm i ```
-3. Run ``` pnpm run dev ```
+3. Run your dev environment ``` pnpm run dev ```

-Currently I'm using pnpm to install dependencies.
-You can use npm too but please don't submit the changes made in package.json.
+We are using [pnpm](https://pnpm.io/) as package manager.
+You can use npm, but please don't submit the changes made in package.json

-If you need to install a new dependency, please use pnpm.
+If you need to install a new dependency, you must use pnpm.

 ## Contributing
 Please send your commits using the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format
 ### How to create new templates?
-it's pretty easy, here you have a little guide of how to do it:
+It's pretty easy, here you have a little guide of how to do it:

+**You must use *YOUR_TEMPLATE_NAME*  to name your component, styles, and template screenshot**
-1. Create a component (your template name) in ```src>components>templates```.
+1. Create a component in ```src>components>templates>YOUR_TEMPLATE_NAME.jsx```.

-    1.1 Use ```UserContext``` to access to all the data stored
+    1.1 Use ```UserContext``` to access to all the user's data stored
     ```
      {
           name,